shelbykauth/AMI-Interview-Project/README.md

   - c. both.
 Show how I would do it in each method.
   - d.
 I'm misunderstanding, and this is permitted to be built and installed on the server machine.
 Don't include built files, but do expect Node.js on build server

-# To Do

-- [ ] Create folders for project structure
-- [ ] Hello World for frontend and backend
-- [ ] Make sure it can run as directed
-  - [ ] I'm working on a macbook, so it should run there.
-  - [ ] Most people will use Windows, so I should test it on my Personal Computer.
-- [ ]

 # Idealized Features that may be over-engineered for this assessment

 - [ ] Use OpenStreetMap to warn on invalid city/state/zips and/or suggest valid city/state/zips